How to Secure Your Code with Static Code Analysis (SAST)

 So where exactly should we integrate the code scanning tool?

-A SAST tool can be used in several spots along the Software Development Lifecycle (SDLC).
 As shown above, it can integrate with IDEs and scan the code while it’s being developed.
 In that case, it can be defined as a mandatory step in the build pipeline, so that the pipeline will fail if a vulnerability exists in the code.
 This is the leftmost in the SDLC and it is the most recommended one to start with - as it provides software developers with immediate feedback as they code, thus allowing them to quickly fix issues while they code and prevent vulnerabilities from getting in the source code in the first place.

 It can also integrate with version control or CI systems as part of a merge request pipeline, as a mandatory step, so that the vulnerable code will not get in the codebase at all.
 This option has a better enforcement of what gets in the codebase.
 It can and should come together with the first option mentioned above, mostly as a gatekeeper to the codebase should something have been missed by the software developer.